Lab Members

 Graduate Researchers

 Michael Buonarati, Ph.D.
-Student
+Candidate

 Email: mbuonarati (at) ucdavis.edu

 Matthew Gabel, Ph.D.
-Student
+Candidate

 Matthew received his B.S. in Mechanical and Aerospace Engineering at Davis in 2017.
 He is interested in aircraft design, dynamics, and multi-disciplinary research in flow-structure interactions.
 Matthew is currently pursuing a PhD in using gradient adaptive transfinite elements to model fluid structure interactions and radar cross section for design of aerospace systems.